geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

 GetLegendGraphic
 ----------------

-**GetLegendGraphic** is an operation that provides a general mechanism for acquiring legend symbols, beyond the LegendURL reference of WMS Capabilities.
-It will generate a legend automatically, based on the style defined on the server, or even based on a user supplied SLD.
+The **GetLegendGraphic** operation provides a mechanism for generating legend symbols, beyond the LegendURL reference of WMS Capabilities.
+It generates a legend based on the style defined on the server, or alternatively based on a user-supplied SLD.
 For more information on this operation and the various options that GeoServer supports see :ref:`get_legend_graphic`.